-How can a simple modification to multiple choice questioning create a more effective learning opportunity?
+How can a few simple modifications to quizzing create a more effective and accurate assessment of learning?

 Due to Hurricane Irma, I have not seen my students in four days.
 We are right in the middle of the most difficult unit of study for the entire year.
 To combat this difficulty, I make things easier...but not in the way you may be thinking.
 I make it easier with more frequent low-stakes assessments...
 Continue Reading →